team-capex/ais25-challenge/index.md

 ## Stage 1

-To enter Stage 1 of the competition (details and scoring conditions will be provided), participating teams must submit a hash of their final model to data-capex@dtu.dk no later than December 12th at, noon, 12:00 (CET).
+To enter Stage 1 of the competition, participating teams must submit a hash of their final model to data-capex@dtu.dk no later than December 12th at, noon, 12:00 (CET).
 On December 15th at noon, 12:00 (CET), participating teams will receive a complex NP test set and must submit their reply to data-capex@dtu.dk within 24:00 hours.
+Detailed instructions and scoring conditions for stage 1 are available [here](https://github.com/team-capex/ais25-challenge/tree/main/stage_one).

 ## Stage 2